Merin Philip: Early life

-Merin Mary Philip was born on 21 June 1997 in Pathanamthitta, Kerala, to parents originally from Anchal, Kollam.
+Merin Mary Philip was born on 21 June 1997 in Pathanamthitta, Kerala to Marthomite parents.
+Her late father, Thumbamon Nechattuparambil Philip C. Mathew, was from Alenchery, Anchal, Kollam.
+He died on April 27, 2024.
+Her mother, Daisy Charivupuraiyadhil, is from Kumbazha, Pathanamthitta.
+He has a brother Melvin and had a late sister Marilyn.
 She grew up in Abu Dhabi, UAE, where she also first attempted theatre acting at age 14.
 She continued acting in the theatre until she moved back to Kerala.
 She has a master's degree in journalism.

 Career

 Merin moved to Kochi to pursue acting through workshops.
 She was trained in acting by K. P. Suveeran, Babu Annur, and James Elia.
-Her first entry to Malayalam cinema is as a supporting role as Irene's friend in Poomaram starring Kalidas Jayaram and Neeta Pillai who played Irene in 2018.
+Her first entry into Malayalam cinema was in a supporting role as Irene's friend in Poomaram, starring Kalidas Jayaram and Neeta Pillai, who played Irene in 2018.
 Poomaram received mixed reviews but received many accolades.
 In 2019, she played a lead role as Mary Harvinder Singh in Happy Sardar, opposite to Kalidas Jayaram.
 The film received negative reviews where critics criticised the pair's lack of chemistry.
 Deepa Soman of The Times of India described her performance as "cute in her different get-ups" but Sajin Shrijith of The New Indian Express wrote that she was a "bland character".
 Her next film was in 2023, where she played a supporting role as Kamala in Vaathil.
 The same year, she played a lead role as Gauthami in Rahel Makan Kora, opposite to Anson Paul.

 In 2024, Merin played in three films in supporting roles.
 She played Daisy in Anchakkallakokkan, a film that received positive reviews but was an average success.
 She made her Tamil debut as Kani, the beggar's wife, in Bloody Beggar.
 The film received mixed reviews and was a box-office failure.
 Bhuvanesh Chandar of The Hindu felt her character was underwritten.
 In Sookshmadarshini starring Nazriya Nazim, she played as Stephy, Priya's friend and neighbour who is Manuel's girlfriend.
 The film received positive reviews from critics and was a box-office success.
 Latha Srinivasan of Hindustan Times felt that she delivers "memorable performances as well and the casting seems very apt."

 In 2025, Merin played a lead role as Anna Joseph in Vadakkan.
 The film received mixed-to-positive reviews.
-Anjana George of The Times of India wrote that, along with other cast members, she "do what is expected of them, though they are mostly reduced to stereotypical horror movie characters reacting to fear rather than driving the story forward."
+Anjana George of The Times of India wrote that, along with other cast members, she did "what is expected of them, though they are mostly reduced to stereotypical horror movie characters reacting to fear rather than driving the story forward."
 The film was an official selection at Brussels International Fantastic Film Festival and Salerno Film Festival.
 She played as Chothi, a supporting role in Nellikkampoyil Night Riders.
 Vivek Santosh described her performance as "with an eerie stillness" and wrote, "Her scenes carry a chill that the rest of the film never recaptures."